 - Note 1.
 Stresses beyond those listed under "Absolute Maximum Ratings" may cause permanent damage to the device.
 These are stress ratings only, and functional operation of the device at these or any other conditions beyond those indicated in the operational sections of the specifications is not implied.
-Exposure to absolute maximum rating conditions may affect device reliability. - Note 2. $\theta{JA}$ is measured under natural convection (still air) at $T_A = 25^{\circ}C$ with the component mounted on a high effectivethermal-conductivity four-layer test board on a JEDEC 51-7 thermal measurement standard. $\theta{JC}$ is measured at the exposed pad of the package. - Note 3.
+Exposure to absolute maximum rating conditions may affect device reliability. - Note 2.
 Devices are ESD sensitive.
-Handling precaution is recommended. - Note 4.
-The device is not guaranteed to function outside its operating conditions. - Note 5.
+Handling precautions are recommended. - Note 3.
+The device is not guaranteed to function outside its operating conditions. - Note 4.
+For more information about thermal parameter, see the Application and Definition of Thermal Resistances report, AN061. - Note 5. $\theta{JA(EVB)}$ , $\Psi{JC(Top)}$ and $\Psi{JB}$ are measured on a high effective-thermal-conductivity four-layer test board which is in size of 110mm x 80mm, furthermore, all layers with 1 oz.Cu.
+Thermal resistance/parameter values may vary depending on the PCB material, layout, and test environmental conditions. - Note 6.
 There are two output voltage setting options : one is that trimmed output voltage options for a fixed output voltage are available for the VS pin, and the other is through a resistive divider to sense the output voltage at the FB pin.